firegurafiku/microwave-studio-macros/README.md

 ## Authors

-These scripts were developed by me, Pavel Kretov, and provides under the terms of MIT License.
+Most of these scripts were developed by me, Pavel Kretov, and provides under the terms of MIT License.
 So use can use them mostly as you wish, but I'd very appreciate if you let me know of any bugs found.

+Some substantial work is also credited to Nikolay Lysenko.